wp-plugins/press-permit-core/readme.txt

 Initial production release

 == Changelog ==

+= 2.1.42 - 24 Jan 2014 =
+* Compat : PP Content Teaser - Teaser was not applied for posts listing when universal category exceptions are active
+* Compat : PP Content Teaser - Teaser was not applied for single post display under some configurations

 = 2.1.41 - 23 Jan 2014 =
 * Fixed : Read access to Media was blocked unexpectedly under some configurations